 - Note, the word “network” here is just an abstraction, used by TVHeadend to refer to a tuner or collection of tuners that do the same thing, and pick up TV in the same way.
 You will see your tuner’s name, greyed out, and a drop down.
 By selecting an item from the drop-down, you add that tuner to the named “network“, or group of tuners.

-- I am using a dual DVB-T tuner (ie. two tuners).
-So I see two networks.
-I select the drop-down beside each and add both to the network “DVB-T Network”.
+- I am using a dual DVB-T tuner, which contains 2 DVB-T tuners (for terrestrial TV) and an additional 2 “DVB-C” for cable TV, which I will be ignoring.
+I select the drop-down beside each “DVB-T” tuner, and add both to the network “DVB-T Network”.
 I am really just telling TVHeadend to use both tuners to do the same thing, ie.pick up broadcast (DVB-T) television.
 Do likewise for each of your tuners.
 If you are using a single tuner, you only have one to do.
 Choose “DVB-T Network”.
 (If, on the other hand, you are using cable TV and a cable tuner, choose “DVB-C Network”).
 Then click Save & Next.

 - The next page is called “Assign predefined networks to muxes“.
 Here we allocate the network group (or tuner group) just defined to a local TV transmitter.
 From the drop down, select your nearest TV transmitter.
 (The UK ones are all near the bottom of the list).
 See this page for more.
 I selected my nearest transmitter, which was “uk-sandyheath”.
 Click Save & Next“.